-Since 1986 I have been working as a free lance tutor in Wuffing and Early Medieval Studies (Old English Literature, Language, History, & Archaeology), running courses in and around East Anglia.
-I have also conducted guided site-tours to Sutton Hoo, Rendlesham, and sites throughout eastern England (for a list click here).
+As well as writing, I have been working as a free lance tutor in Wuffing and Early Medieval Studies (Old English Literature, Language, History, & Archaeology) since 1986, running courses in and around East Anglia.
+I have also conducted guided site-tours to Sutton Hoo, Rendlesham, and related sites across East Anglia and the wider English landscape.
 More recently I have been contributing to many Radio and Television programmes, especially Time Team (see further below).

-In 2002 I was a co-founder of Wuffing Education, and we have been running study-days at Sutton Hoo ever since.
-For our current programme, go to the Wuffing Education section of this website at www.wuffingeducation.co.uk
+In 2002 I was a co-founder of Wuffing Education, and I have been running study-days live and online ever since.
+For the current programme, see my homepage or the Wuffing Education pages on Facebook or Eventbrite.

-As well as that, since 2004 I’ve been touring far and wide as a lecturer for the National Association of Decorative & Fine Arts’ Societies….
+I’ve also been touring far and wide as a lecturer for the National Association of Decorative & Fine Arts’ Societies (now the Arts’ Society) since 2004.

 K75rtal[2]